0xMiden/miden-client/crates/web-client/docs/debug.md

 ## Using the debug symbols

-Once you have both the debug WASM and the Chrome extension, we need to link the dependency to the JS app we're debugging .
+Once you have both the debug WASM and the Chrome extension, we need to link the dependency to the JS app we're debugging.

 1. Link the package, cd to: `miden-client/crates/web-client` and run:
 ```